claceio/docs/content/docs/Container/Config.md

 summary: "Overview of containerized app config and state management"
 ---

-Containerized apps are lazy initialized.
-The image is created and container started on the first API call to the app.

-## Container Config

 The default configuration for the Clace server is defined [here](https://github.com/claceio/clace/blob/main/internal/system/clace.default.toml).
 The container related config settings are

 ```toml